We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Testosterone, a male hormone that we all have in our bodies regardless of our birth sex, affects us differently depending on levels of our other hormones.

-When your estrogen levels drop and progesterone rises toward the end of your period, testosterone can also trigger sebaceous gland sensitivity.
+When your hormone levels fluctuate toward the end of your period, testosterone can also trigger sebaceous gland sensitivity.
 Again, the result is more sebum and clogged pores.